smartanthill/smartanthill2_0/docs/design-documents/protocols/saccp.rst

    a) From (2) it follows that 'is-first' and 'is-last' flags are inherently incompatible (which MAY be relied on by implementation)

 3. Multiple replies to a single command are not allowed.
-Scenarios when 'double-reply' to the same command is needed (for example, for longer- or uncertain-time-taking commands need to be implemented, SHOULD be handled in the same way as scenarios with disabling the receiver ('last' packet on the SmartAnthill Device side, then long command, then SmartAnthill Device initiates a new chain).a short “ACK” to confirm that the command is received, may be sent first, then the command can be executed, and then a real reply may be sent), MUST be implemented as follows:
+Scenarios when 'double-reply' to the same command is needed (for example, for longer- or uncertain-time-taking commands need to be implemented, SHOULD be handled in the same way as scenarios with disabling the receiver ('last' packet on the SmartAnthill Device side, then long command, then SmartAnthill Device initiates a new chain).
+A short “ACK” to confirm that the command is received, may be sent first, then the command can be executed, and then a real reply may be sent), MUST be implemented as follows:

    a) first reply MUST be the last packet in the “packet chain” (that is, it MUST have 'is-last' flag)
    b) second reply MUST start a new “packet chain” (that is, it MUST have 'is-first' flag)